cozy/cozy-ui/react/SelectBox/Readme.md

 A select box for more advanced use cases, based on [`react-select` v2](https://react-select.com).

+On mobiles, be aware that if you manage `menuIsOpen` and use a custom Control, `onClick` won't be enough and you will have to use `onTouchStart` to detect the touch ([see issue here](https://github.com/JedWatson/react-select/issues/3806)).

 ### Simple use case

 You can use this exactly like you would use `react-select`.
 See the [official documentation](https://react-select.com) for more examples.